 Our Christian school recognizes the importance of utilizing all guidance practices that will make the child's progress and education more effective so, in addition to regular subject testing, the DPI required test is administered to the children in grades 3-8.
-Assessments and benchmark testing to monitor progress are given three times per year.
+MAP Assessments and benchmark testing to monitor progress are given three times per year in grades 1-8.
+K3-K5 use benchmark and PALS assessments.